 Make it a top priority to follow up with prospective customers.
 Whether you spoke to them at an event, over the phone, or via email, you could get a head-start on your competition—just by being persistent.

-This smooths the path for her to prove she was interested in the conversation by briefly mentioning their previously discussed topic, rather than of firing off a generic email.
+This smooths the path for the sender to prove they were interested in the previous conversation by briefly touching on a specific pain point, rather than of firing off a generic email.

 Because it ends with a call to action that prompts a phone call, this follow-up email template gives you a much better shot at converting lukewarm leads into red-hot contacts.

 Use these sales pitch examples to close more deals.

 As a sales rep, your pitch is your bread and butter—no matter what you’re selling (or who you’re pitching to)—which means you should definitely put some time and effort into perfecting your own.

 The next time you’re writing a cold call script or perfecting your email template, try using a few elements in these sales script examples and see how you can improve the flow of your own sales pitch.